kubecost/docs/filters-api.md

 * `product`
 * `team`

-The supported filter ops in v1.96 of Kubecost are:
+The supported filter operators in v1.96 of Kubecost are:
 * `:` Equality
   * For string fields (e.g. namespace): equality
   * For slice/array fields (e.g. services): slice contains at least one value equal (equivalent to `~:`)